 Busy dealing with punctures!
 That’s right, two punctures in one stage lost him a bucket load of time taking him out of contention.
 Thinking about it, that stage name was perfectly fitting for Edwards situation who’s attempt to nurse the car back to service on the public roads would fall foul of the rule book resulting in exclusion from the results.

 Elsewhere Josh McErlean and Keaton Williams took their second win in the BRC Juniors Championship.
-Following up their success on round 2 at the West Cork rally, the pair hit the first stage in their Peugeot 208 R2 car with stage win and dominated the whole rally in class with a 53 second lead over second place William Creighton & Liam Regan.
+Following up their success on round 2 at the West Cork Rally, the pair hit the first stage in their Peugeot 208 R2 car with a stage win and dominated the whole rally in class with a 53 second lead over second-place William Creighton & Liam Regan.

 And so after the gravel of Kielder Forest, Tom Cave not only joins the impressive list of past Pirelli winners but takes the lead at the top of the BRC over Edwards by 7 points as the Championship reaches the midpoint in the season.

 Next the BRC heads across the channel to Belgium and back onto the tarmac for the Renties Ypres Rally at the end of June.